Nadeem Sheikh

-Nadeem Z. H. Sheikh (born 31 August 1969) is a Canadian former cricketer.
+Nadeem N.Z.H.
+Sheikh (born 31 August 1969) is a Canadian former cricketer.

 Sheikh was born at Edmonton in August 1969.

-He was part of the Canadian squad for the 1997–98 Red Stripe Bowl, in which he played two List A one-day matches against Barbados and Guyana.
+He was first selected to the Canada Under 19 squad in 1987 and participated in the U19 World Cup hosted in England.
+He was part of the Canadian men's squad playing against visiting teams from 1988 to 1990.
+Then was a part of the Canadian squad for the 1997–98 Red Stripe Bowl, in which he played two List A one-day matches against Barbados and Guyana.
 Playing in the Canadian team as a medium-fast bowler, he took 3 wickets in his two matches, with best figures of 2 for 46.
 These List A matches for Canada marked his only appearances for the team.
-He later played in minor 20–over matches for Alberta in the 2008 Scotiabank National T20 Cricket Championship.
+He later played in 20–over matches for Alberta in the 2008 Scotiabank National T20 Cricket Championship.